grafana/k6-docs/src/data/markdown/translated-guides/en/06 Test Types/02 Load Testing.md

     To find this, look through APMs or analytic tools that provide information from the production environment.
 If you can't access such tools, the business must provide these estimations.
 * **Gradually increase load to the target average.**

   That is, use a _ramp-up period_.
-This period usually lasts 5, 10, 15, or 30 minutes.
+This period usually lasts 1, 2, 5, or 10 minutes.
 A ramp-up period has many essential uses:
     * It gives your system time to warm up or auto-scale to handle the traffic.
     * It lets you compare response times between the low-load and average-load stages.
     * If you run tests using our cloud service, a ramp up lets the automated performance alerts understand the expected behavior of your system.

 * **Maintain average for a period longer than the ramp up.**

-  Aim for somewhere between 30 and 60 minutes.
+  Aim for an average duration at least five times longer than the ramp-up to assess the performance trend over a significant period of time.

 * **Consider a ramp-down period.**